kiraware/paspybin/docs/tutorials.md

 ### get_all

 get_all is used to get all pastes.
+Use this method to get a list of pastes owned by a user.
+Therefore, to use this method you are required to log in first.
 Read get_all [reference](reference/api.md/#paspybin.api.Pastes.get_all) for more details.